Covene/MerakiNewClientAlert-Covene/README.md

     endpoint=https://YourCommunication-Resource-URL.azure.com/AR6GGXGXVTVTXVT3roAR6GXVH79GXVGXVTT7GXVT5g==

-- Edit your sender address- replace DoNotReply@DOMAIN.com with the domain you verify, or a free azure domain.
+- Edit your sender address in the app_config file. replace DoNotReply@DOMAIN.com with the domain you verify, or a free azure domain.
+-Edit your send to address in the app_config file.
+- Set the 'WirelessGuestNetworkToExclude' to exclude a specific wireless SSID from alerting.
+This is useful if you want to exclude guest network devices from sending alerts.
+- Set the Sleeptime value in seconds to determine how often you want to refresh data from Meraki.
 ### Organizations
 If your API key has access to one organization, this script proceed automatically for that Organization.